russjeffery/DudaAPI-Slate/source/includes/_responsive.md

 # Responsive sites

-A site instance resource represents a single Duda site.
-There are two main types of Duda sites: mobile and multiscreen (responsive).
-Below, you will see the API resources available for the multiscreen sites only.
+A site instance resource represents a single responsive Duda website.
+In the documentation below, responsive websites are referred to as multiscreen websites.
+They are the same thing.

 ## Create site